 Click on the file BELOW to see the Course Outline

-Discussion on air-purifying, and air-supplied respirators, and the legislation that governs use in the workplace.
+Respirator safety discussions including air-purifying, and air-supplied respirators, and the legislation that governs use in the workplace.

 The outcome might shock you for instance, a dust mask must be NIOSH-Certified, and fit testing and training (per CSA) completed with documents.
+Any chemical safety training should be done by a competent trainer.

 Proper donning and doffing is explained, and each participant must demonstrate how to do this effectively.